imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 Out of distribution
 ================
 Wether it is a good idea or not, what works currently in robot learning is **offline training**.
 That is only natural for BC and RL can still be applied in the form of offline RL.
 However, how do they compare in terms of Out of Distribution (OOD) performance.
-While this is well studied in most ML domains (just add more data hehe), in robotics it is more challenging.
+While this is well studied in most ML domains, in robotics it is more challenging.
 Even if you are currently in-distribution, you can still take actions that can take you to an OOD state space.
 Going OOD in robotics, usually means breaking a robot or even putting humans at risk.

-High stakes, so how do BC and RL compare?
+High stakes!
+How do BC and RL compare?
 Let's set up an imaginary experiment.
 Use a limited version of PushT where if the robot goes within 1/10th of the corner, it does.
 Assume the robot is expensive to replace.
 Due to that, we can't leave RL to train online, we can only collect offline data from human operators.
 Human operators also don't want to break the robots, so they collect demos that are within the good operating space.
 Then we use this data to offline train BC and RL.
 I collected 200 episodes and assumed that we always start in distribution (not realistic).

 ![](/img/blog/2025-01-31-why-bc-not-rl/pusht_ood.jpeg)

 The case for BC is simple, as long as it stays in-distribution, it will predict correctly and continue to stay in-distribution.
 Naturally this gets harder as you get to more complex problems, but for our simple problem it holds surprisingly well!
 I re-trained ACT on this new dataset and got 84% task success rate and 2% death rate!
 Surprisngly, better than before!
 I suspect that is because I have limited my problem space and always start in-distribution.
 Thus, for our very simple problem BC works marvelously well!

 Now RL is a different topic, by problem definition, RL has to *explore* to find its optimal solution.
 Unfortuantely, in our imaginary problem, exploring might sometimes mean death.
 In the common actor-critic architecture, this phenomena is surprisngly common.
 Value critic incorrectly extrapolates high reward OOD, actor hasn't seen the OOD data and just predicts garbage.
-This results in a vicious loop of RL "confidently jumping off a cliff".
+This results in a vicious loop of RL *confidently jumping off a cliff*.
 Let's see this in a practical example though!
 Here is a visualization of the problem landscape of TD-MPC2 offline trained on this task.

 <div class="embed-responsive embed-responsive-21by9">
   <video class="embed-responsive-item" controls>